 The department's goals fall under four categories: improving student learning, improving student retention and graduation, improving student engagement, and reflecting the key ideas of the College of Education conceptual framework.
 These goals are also consistent with the themes of the Division of Academic Affairs.
 Student learning is improved by providing a course of study that is connected to the specific subject matter areas that students will be expected to master and be able to teach in their careers as elementary educators.
 Through workshops, advisement, and the curriculum itself, students are encouraged to make connections between the coursework and field experiences that are required in the major and the requirements they will encounter as professional educators.
 Student learning is also enhanced by the assessment measures being implemented through the Unit Assessment System of the College of Education.
 Under this system, standard course outlines, signature assignments, and analytical rubrics are being continually revised for all of the capstone courses in the program.
-Program improvement measures are undertaken as a result of the assessment process.
+Program

 Student retention and graduation are improved by providing students the opportunity to meet with knowledgeable and committed professional advisors at all stages of their programs.
 All Liberal Studies students, both freshmen and transfer students are required to attend the Student Orientation, Advising, and Registration (SOAR) workshops that are offered for incoming students.
-In addition the department offers Open File workshops, Mandatory Advising workshops for all freshmen in their first semesters, mandatory individual advising for freshmen in their second semesters, mandatory individual advising for transfer students in their first semesters, Concentration workshops, and both group and individual advising appointments.
-Students applying to the Multiple Subject Credential Program must attend application workshops in the semester prior to applying.
+In addition the department offers Open File workshops, Mandatory Advising workshops for all freshmen in their first semesters, mandatory individual advising for freshmen in their second semesters, mandatory individual advising for transfer students applying to the Multiple Subject Credential Program must attend application workshops in the semester prior to applying.
 Students in the ITEP program applying to Student Teach must attend individual advising appointments with a Liberal Studies advisor to discuss their Student Teaching Plan.
 In addition, advisors and coordinators visit every section of EDEL 200 and